github/docs/content/osmand/start-with/index.md

 versions: '*'
 ---
 Here is description about
-- First steps
+- First steps & Permissions
-- View Map
-- Initial troubleshooting (Storage, etc)
 - Initial download & import data
-- Introduction of Main menus like Drawer and Context Menu
+- Introduction of Main menus like Drawer
+- Settings and initial configuration (Storage, etc)
 - Profiles
-- Search (for now here)

 {% link_in_list /i-cant-install-update-uninstall-the-app %}